derslayr10/PlayerBotsItems/README.md

 - Make bots teleport to their owner upon activation of the teleporter event

 # Changelog
+- v1.1.0: Fixed issue where bots were spawning on every item pickup.

 - v1.0.0: Initial release of mod.